 She has designated herself as representing the Senate division of Toronto-Centre-York.

-Dr. Juliet Daniel, GCM, Associate Professor, Department of Biology, McMaster University
+Dr. Juliet Daniel, GCM, Professor, Department of Biology, McMaster University

 Throughout her career, Dr. Daniel has published in several top scientific journals.
-Dr. Daniel has also been the recipient of several awards including the Ontario Premier’s Research Excellence Award, the American Association for Cancer Research Minority Scholar Travel Award, the Hamilton Black History Month John C. Holland Professional Achievement Award, the Barbados American Cancer Association Scientific Achievement Award, the African Canadian Achievement Award of Excellence, and the NABO Collaborative Conference Community Service Award and Barbados Ball Canada Aid’s Errol Walton Barrow Award.
+Dr. Daniel has also been the recipient of several awards including the Ontario Premier’s Research Excellence Award, the American Association for Cancer Research Minority Scholar Travel Award, the Hamilton Black History Month John C. Holland Professional Achievement Award, the Barbados American Cancer Association Scientific Achievement Award, the African Canadian Achievement Award of Excellence in Science, and the NABO Collaborative Conference Community Service Award and Barbados Ball Canada Aid’s Errol Walton Barrow Award, the Barbados National Honour Gold Crown of Merit, the BBPA Harry Jerome Award (Technology and Innovation), the 100 Accomplished Black Canadian Women Award, and the UWI Toronto Benefit Gala's 2019 Vice Chancellor Award.
 She has also been featured in “Millennium Minds: 100 Black Canadians” and “Who’s Who in Black Canada”.
-Dr. Daniel was awarded the Gold Crown of Merit in the Barbados 2009 Independence Honours.

 Dr. Daniel is an avid Latin and Ballroom Dancer and her other hobbies include reading, biking and tennis.